Coffee filter: Overview

 Paper filters remove oily components called diterpenes (like cafestol and kahweol).
 Metal, nylon or porcelain mesh filters do not remove these components.
 These organic compounds, present in unfiltered coffee, have anti-inflammatory properties.
 Several studies also indicate that the mild consumption of paper-filtered coffee may reduce the risk of coronary heart disease due to reducing these compounds.

 Coffee filters of paper are made from about 100 g/m^{2} filter paper.
-The raw materials (pulp) for the filter paper are coarse long fiber, often from fast-growing trees, e.g. Melitta uses up to 60% of bamboo in their filters since 1998.
+The raw materials (pulp) for the filter paper are coarse long fiber, often from fast-growing trees, e.g. Melitta has used up to 60% bamboo in their filters since 1998.
 Both bleached and unbleached filters are made.

-Typically, coffee filters are made up of filaments approximately 20 micrometres wide, which allow particles through that are less than approximately 10 to 15 micrometres.
+Coffee filters are typically made up of filaments approximately 20 micrometres wide, which allow particles through that are less than approximately 10 to 15 micrometres.

-Some baristas claim that paper filters exhibit a "paperish" taste and recommend to wash out the filter with a flush of hot water before filling the ground coffee into the filter.
+Some baristas claim that paper filters exhibit a "paperish" taste and recommend washing out the filter with a flush of hot water before filling the ground coffee into the filter.

 Since paper filters filter out some components the resulting coffee is said to taste somewhat fruitier compared to permanent filters.

 For a filter to be compatible with a filter holder (in the case of drip coffee preparation also called a dripper) or coffee maker, the filter needs to be a specific shape and size.

 Disposable paper filters

 History of paper filters

-In 1782, Johann Georg Krünitz described a then-new method to extract coffee utilizing blotting paper in a (tinned) metal filter cone shape like.
+In 1782, Johann Georg Krünitz described a then-new method to extract coffee utilizing blotting paper in a (tinned) metal filter cone.

 In Germany and the Netherlands, filter paper inserts were used in narrow conical metal filter holders called "Hamburger Spitztrichter" (Hamburg filter) to extract drip coffee.
 In 1785, a silver filter was manufactured by Johann Christopher Hellmers, suggesting that porcelain versions existed even earlier.
 Hamburg filters made out of (enameled) metal or porcelain were still very common in the early 1900s in Germany.

 In 1847, Elard Römershausen (aka Elard Romershausen and Elard [von] Rommershausen) experimented with paper filters while constructing an early "air press coffee machine".

 In 1885, Heinrich Böhnke-Reich (aka Boehnke-Reich) warned of using old wall paper as coffee filters, but favorably described sheets of thick wool-style greyish paper which could be cut into shape for use as quick filters in a conical filter holder.

 In 1894, the Wilda'sche coffee filter device by Eugen Wilda used single-use cloth filter bags, which, in the corresponding patent, were considered to be superior to paper filter bags presumably already in use at the time.

 On 8 July 1908, the first commercial paper coffee filter was a 94 mm round filter disk devised by the German entrepreneur Melitta Bentz.
 She wanted to remove the bitter taste caused by overbrewing.
 She patented her invention and formed a company, Melitta, to sell the coffee filters (in a format and size later named "1"), hiring her husband and two sons to assist her as the first employees.